TrueWinter/DiscordBot/README.md

 ## Privacy Policy:

 Please read the `PRIVACY.md` file.
+NOTE: This is for you to know what information the bot will be collecting.
+No information will be sent to me about the bot in any way.

 ## License